mahsanazar/immo-eliza-machine-learning/README.md

 You can copy and paste this content directly into your README.md file.

 ## Comments
-I  tested other models such as randomforest and catboost; their codes  , their visualizations, their MODELSCARD and  scores are stored in seperate folders, the scores of catboost model was really better than linerregression.
+I  tested other models such as randomforest and catboost; their codes  , their visualizations, their MODELSCARD and  scores and predictions are stored in seperate folders, the scores of catboost model was really better than linerregression.
 The randomforest had a big file and could not be pushed.

 I've explored different approaches in the preprocessing folder, but the main training and preprocessing tasks are consolidated in train.py.
 Please disregard the preprocessing folder and navigate to the train.py folder instead.